Mountain and Lake Zun Trigram: The Metaphysical Wisdom of Restraint and Moderation

 Traditional Metaphysical Significance

-Practical Configuration and Interpretation
+Practical Configuration and Judgment

 Common Misconceptions